conan-io/docs/extending/sanitizers.rst

         thread_sanitizer: [None, True]
         undefined_sanitizer: [None, True]

-Then, you can add different sanitizers calling, for example, to ``conan install ..
+Then, you can add different sanitizers calling, for example, to :command:`conan install ..
--s compiler.address_sanitizer=True -s compiler.undefined_sanitizer=True``
+-s compiler.address_sanitizer=True -s compiler.undefined_sanitizer=True`

 Passing the information to the compiler or build system
 -------------------------------------------------------